How to start using a mapper & keyboard macro program

 How to emulate controller with keyboard

-Once you choose a gamepad button from the long list of reWASD mappings and press Apply, we will create a Virtual Xbox 360 controller.
-You tap the keyboard keys, we press the gamepad buttons.
-It is a nice chance to get the advantage of controller aim assist while using a keyboard.
-However, we would kindly ask you not to use it in competitive games.
-You came here not for the cheats, didn't you? ;)
+No gamepad?
+No problem.
+With reWASD, you can emulate a controller using your keyboard and mouse.
+Select a gamepad button from the extensive list of reWASD mappings and press Apply to create a Virtual Xbox 360 controller.
+As you tap keyboard keys, we simulate gamepad buttons, allowing you to enjoy controller aim assist while using a keyboard.
+However, we advise against using this feature in competitive games.
+You're here for customization, not cheats, right? ;)

 How to add more keyboard mappings and combinations